 CEP curriculum has been designed to cover all learning stages for primary-aged children and high school students.
 The curriculum is made up of:

 - Final year of primary school: Big Questions – a one-year program designed for students in their last year of primary school who are ready to explore some big questions, share their own opinions and investigate the Bible for themselves.
 The course tackles issues such as: What is God really like?
 What’s gone wrong with the world?
 Does God really care about me?
 How will I make choices about my future?
 What’s the purpose of my life?
+Big Questions may also be suitable for some Year 5 classes.
+View the Big Questions syllabus aims for Semester 1 and Semester 2.

 The lesson content works together in a cohesive flow, examining consistent themes, events and concepts from the Bible, with progressive learning outcomes at each level of the curriculum.